 While I love parenting research and growing in this kind of knowledge is very compelling for me, what I love even more than discovering differences in children, is discovering how universal similarities can work in tandem with uniqueness to provide powerful parenting strategies.

 Connecting, training, and disciplining are those universal truths.
 Those elements are necessary and beneficial throughout all child temperament types.
-Which is why they are the foundational parenting elements of Mama Duck!
+This is why they are the foundational parenting elements of Faithful Parenting.

 All Child Temperament Types Have One Thing In Common

 Of the vast array of differences in children, it’s clear that training, regulatory discipline, understanding your child’s needs, supporting him in those needs, and regularly addressing intentionality with your child and family will always, always produce beneficial results!